BarisPrespects-23849/linktree-backend/README.md

 2. **Redis Connection Hanging Jest:**
    - **Problem:** An open Redis connection was preventing Jest from exiting.
-   - **Solution:** We ensured the Redis connection is properly closed by calling `redisClient.quit()` (or manually stopping Redis) after tests.
+   - **Solution:** We ensured the Redis connection is properly closed (using `redisClient.quit()` in our cleanup or stopping Redis manually) so that Jest exits automatically.

 3. **Self-Referral Prevention:**
    - **Problem:** Users might try to refer themselves.
-   - **Solution:** Our registration logic checks that the referral code owner’s email does not match the registering user's email and returns an error if they match.
+   - **Solution:** Our registration logic checks that the referral code owner's email does not match the registering user's email and returns an error if they match.

 ## Security & Performance Enhancements